 We believe our structure will make us an attractive business combination partner to target businesses.
 As a public company, we offer a target business an alternative to the traditional initial public offering through a merger or other business combination with us.
 Following an initial business combination, we believe the target business would have greater access to capital and additional means of creating management incentives that are better aligned with stockholders' interests than it would as a private company.
 A target business can further benefit by augmenting its profile among potential new customers and vendors and aid in attracting talented employees.
-In a business combination transaction with us, the owners of the target business may, for example, exchange their shares of stock in the target business for our shares of Class A common stock (or shares of a new holding company) or for a combination of our shares of Class A common stock and cash, allowing us to tailor the consideration to the specific needs of the sellers.
+In a business combination transaction with us, the owners of the target business may, for example, exchange their shares of stock in the target business for our shares of Class A common stock (or shares of a new holding company) or for a combination of our shares of the sellers.